Lab Experiment 10: Positron Annihilation

 2. To acquire data in TLIST mode set up both detectors as shown in Table 10-1.

-Table 10-1: Settings synchronized TLIST mode acquisition with Lynx and Osprey MCA’s.
+Table 10-1: Settings synchronized TLIST mode acquisition with Lynx II and Osprey DSA's.

-3. After the two devices are setup as described in Table 10-1, make sure to connect the Sync BNC connector on the Lynx rear panel (if needed add a 50 ohm terminator to prevent reflections) to the GPIO input channel 1 of the Osprey.
+3. After the two devices are setup as described in Table 10-1, make sure to connect the Sync BNC connector on the Lynx II DSA rear panel (if needed add a 50 ohm terminator to prevent reflections) to the GPIO input channel 1 of the Osprey unit.

 4. Select Control-Start to begin acquisition simultaneously on both devices.